ChinaMadlife/PYNQ/docs/source/10_creating_overlays.rst

 https://pip.pypa.io/en/stable/reference/pip_install

-The following example assume an overlay that exists in the root of a GitHub respoitory.
+The following example assume an overlay that exists in the root of a GitHub repository.

 Assume the repository has the following structure: